ocattau/ocattau/_posts/2019-02-13-Supe-RNeasy-protocol.md

 category: bairdi
 tags: [RNeasy, supernatant]
 ---
 This post contains a slightly modified RNeasy Kit protocol.
 I want to use the Qiagen RNeasy Micro Plus Kit on 4 crab hemolymph pellet samples and the four corresponding supernatant samples ([GitHub Issue 577](https://github.com/RobertsLab/resources/issues/577)).
 The goal is to see if there is any RNA in the supernatant samples and if that can help increase the RNA yields for each crab sample.
-The supernatant samples (~1ml each) will be transfered to 15ml falcon tubes and the volumes of reagents likely need to be changed ([GitHub Issue ]()).
+The supernatant samples (~1ml each) will be transfered to 15ml falcon tubes and the volumes of reagents likely need to be changed ([GitHub Issue ](https://github.com/RobertsLab/resources/issues/578)).
 I will be using RNA carrier for both supernatant and pellet samples.
+(Sidenote: just realized I didn't use QIAshredder columns when I did the RNeasy protocol previously.
+I have added that to my [figure](https://docs.google.com/drawings/d/1BduMHnANqwlB6ovVXZ-wbUyFahb95W5spx1yKjXn65s/edit).)

 ---